chandrukuppuswamy1988/MSTest-Development/README.md

 The Project to Practice MS Test in C#.This Project is the simple with only microsoft libraries are used without any external libraries.

+#### Note: commented codes are there in this project for reference purposes to demonstrate the different types of implementation

 ## Project Explanation

 ### GameEngine